 How do I scan for backported patches?

-Certain Operating Systems (OS) are delivering patches back to older versions of the OS when the software needs to be updated.
-This is done as the older versions of the OS are still supported but only receive minor and critical updates.
+Certain Operating Systems (OSs) deliver patches to older versions of the OS when the software needs to be updated.
+This is done because older versions of the OS are still supported but only receive minor and critical updates.
+This concept is known as backported patches.
+The official patches for the software are backported to an older version to address a common issue or vulnerability.

 Example of software receiving backported patches: